-Our Board of Directors will adopt a Code of Conduct (the Code) prior to the completion of this offering.
+Our Board of Directors has adopted a Code of Conduct (the Code).
 The Code will apply to all of our employees, officers, directors, contractors, consultants, suppliers and agents.
 Upon the completion of this offering, the full text of the Code will be posted on our website at www.backblaze.com under the Investor Relations section.
 We intend to disclose future amendments to, or waivers of, the Code, as and to the extent required by SEC regulations, at the same location on our website identified above or in public filings.
 Information contained on or accessible through our website is not incorporated by reference into this prospectus, and you should not consider information contained on our website to be part of this prospectus or in deciding whether to purchase shares of our Class A common stock.